 The list of critical skills which IT companies are struggling to source on their own is growing in tandem with the industry itself.
 As the widespread acceleration of development and adoption of IT products by UK businesses rises, the talent pool for tasks such as achieving a commercially competitive advantage and identifying the next disruptive business idea is becoming more and more sparse.

-Some of those in the most demand are people with augmented reality development skills, mobile app developers, data scientists and cyber security specialists.
-The numbers of such niche experts begin spreading thin as the demand for them grows, which is why an IT specialist recruitment agency can use their own technological expertise to help businesses identify and attract the ideal candidates.
+Some of those in the most demand are people with augmented reality development skills, mobile app developers, data scientists and cybersecurity specialists.
+The numbers of such niche experts begin spreading thin as the demand for them grows, which is why an IT specialist recruitment agency can use their own technical expertise to help businesses identify and attract the ideal candidates.

 There is also an increase in the amount of companies who not only have the capacity to incorporate artificial intelligence but are actively seeking out AI experts to help expand their business.